ppak10-archives/react-map-elements/README.md

 ## Contributing

-1. run `npm start` to initialize development environment
+1. Run `npm start` to initialize development environment
+2. Open the development environment on localhost:3001